Many of us are now forced to work from home and often away from ergonomically designed offices and workstations.

 Now, more than ever, we need to be aware of our postures when spending lengthy periods in front of the computer so that neck and back problems and other health issues do not arise.

-Here are the top 10 tips that may help you get through this period unscathed and be more productive in the meantime.
+Here are the top 10 tips that may help you get your computer set-up at home well design and to minimise neck and back pain.

 - Try to set up the computer in an environment similar to your normal workstation or school setting.

 - Set up a proper workstation, preferably one that does not need packing up each time the family needs to eat.

 - If you have a spare room or corner in the house, set it up as your workspace.
 Make it quiet, well lit and away from others in the household – to eliminate distractions.
 You may need to move some furniture in larger rooms to set up a table to work on.
 It might be a good idea to talk to your employer to see if they can help you out with your set up.

 - AVOID working on the floor, on the couch or even worse – in bed.